peternjathi/CloudFormation/README.md

 ```
 ```
-#  Use CloudFormation to Launch an Amazon EC2 Web Server
+#  Use CloudFormation to Launch an Amazon EC2 Web Server.
 CloudFormation allows you to deploy resources at scale, more consistently and efficiently